Find Affordable College Courses

 Criminal Justice majors at University of New Haven take out an average of $25,213 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $678.

-The in-demand bachelor’s degree programs at Western Connecticut State University helped the school earn the #2 place on this year’s ranking of the most popular criminal justice and corrections schools in Connecticut.
-Located in the small city of Danbury, WestConn is a public school with a small student population.
+A rank of #2 on this year’s list means Western Connecticut State University is a great place for criminal justice and corrections students working on their bachelor’s degree.
+Located in the city of Danbury, WestConn is a public school with a small student population.

 About 46% of the students majoring in criminal justice at the school are women while 54% are male.